TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-14-alice-nelmio-hautelook-faker-and-how-to-upgrade-doctrine-fixtures-part-2.md

 }
 ```

 This method is not defined as `static`, but **it doesn't require any other service to work**.
-It's static method or pure function without any dependencies.
+It's a static method or pure function without any dependencies.

 <br>

-We can extract this code to more straightforward form:
+We can extract this code to a more straightforward form:

 ```php
 declare(strict_types=1);